-For example you may wish to use eWAY or Netregistry as your payment gateway.
-Using either of these gateways allows you to process payments securely on your website without leaving it.
-The programmer (web develper) will add some code and ensure SSL (Secure Socket Layer) is used to encrypt the transaction and will use example code provided by either company.
+For example you may wish to use eWAY as your payment gateway.
+Using this gateway allows you to process payments securely on your website without leaving it.
+The programmer (web developer) will add some code and ensure SSL (Secure Socket Layer) is used to encrypt the transaction and will use example code provided by either company.

 Online fraud is booming in Australia.
 One estimate is $71 million for the year ending December 31, 2008 with nearly half the total fraud on local cards.